binkley/homebrewery-files/witch.md

 Some witches win fights by smiling, speaking softly, and watching the world rearrange around them.
 }}

-Your presence is a campaign in itself &mdash; a deliberate act of charm and influence that can sway a crowd or halt a battle without violence.
+Your presence is a campaign in itself a deliberate act of charm and influence that can sway a crowd or halt a battle without violence.

 You learn the _Aura of Calm_ spell.
 It counts as a Witch spell for you and doesn't count against the number of Witch spells you know.